nus-cs2103-AY1617S1/addressbook-level4/docs/UserCases.md

 `Use case:` UC01 - Adding a calendar task <br>
 `Actor:` User <br>
 `MSS:` <br>
-⋅⋅1.
-User chooses to add a calendar task. <br>
+1. User chooses to add a calendar task. <br>
-⋅⋅2.
-User types in command and required parameters. <br> ⋅⋅3.
-KeyboardWarrior displays task in Calendar pane. <br>
+2. User types in command and required parameters. <br>
+3. KeyboardWarrior displays task in Calendar pane. <br>
-⋅⋅`Use case ends.` <br>
+`Use case ends.` <br>
 `Extensions:` <br>
-⋅⋅⋅⋅2a.
+2a.
 KeyboardWarrior detects an error in the entered parameters. <br>
-⋅⋅⋅⋅2a1.
+2a1.
 KeyboardWarrior requests for the correct parameters. <br>
-⋅⋅⋅⋅2a2.
+2a2.
 User enters new parameters. <br>
-⋅⋅⋅⋅Steps 2a1 - 2a2 are repeated until the parameters entered are correct. <br>
+Steps 2a1 - 2a2 are repeated until the parameters entered are correct. <br>
-⋅⋅⋅⋅Use case resumes from step 3. <br>
+Use case resumes from step 3. <br>
-⋅⋅⋅⋅`Use case ends.` <br>
+`Use case ends.` <br>

 `Software System:` KeyboardWarrior <br>
 `Use case:` UC02 - Finding a task <br>